Plankiton/T-Rex/readme.md

 "^word \-\> %foobar&": "%foobar& is a stranger word!"
 ```

-> When the translater find `%foobar&` in `replace` will replace to the text in `pattern`, so, "word -> joao" would be replaced to "joao is a stranger word!"
+> When the translater find `%foobar&` in `replace` will replace by the text in `pattern`, so, "word -> joao" would be replaced to "joao is a stranger word!"